Frequently Asked Questions

 Are grants available for only the worship space?

-No. Grant funds can also support repairs and restoration of other buildings owned by your congregation (such as a parish hall or kitchen and dining room that is part of the historic ensemble), if they house activities that are integral to the congregation’s community services and outreach.
+No. Grant funds can also support rehabilitation of other buildings owned by your congregation (such as a parish hall or kitchen and dining room that is part of the historic ensemble), if they house activities that are integral to the congregation’s community services and outreach.

 Can grant funds be used for worship-related building elements?